 Our blog is about travel destination guides and tips but I am writing this post to help a fellow travel blogger, including those on other niches, so you can unblock your website that was blocked on Facebook.

-I started blogging in August 2019 so Mike and I can share our travels online using our platform.
+Mike and I started blogging so we can share our travels online using a website.
 Way back, I didn’t know about SEO.
 Mike and I were just creating posts as to how we wanted to tell it.

 How Facebook blocked our website

-On March 12, I commented our website URL on a blog boost thread on a Facebook group for our activity that day.
-To my surprise, Facebook was not accepting my comment.
-Below is the message I get whenever I share my URL on Facebook.
+A month later, I shared a post from our website as a comment on a blog boost thread on a Facebook group for our activity that day.
+To my surprise, Facebook was not accepting my comment and I am getting the message below whenever I share any post from my website on Facebook.

 You can’t share this link: thehollapinos.com